yugabyte/yugabyte-db/docs/content/preview/develop/learn/ttl-data-expiration-ycql.md

 - Table-level TTL that is not stored in DocDB.
 Instead, it is stored in the YB-Master system catalog as part of the table’s schema.
 - Non-table-level TTL that includes the column-level TTL stored with the value of the column and the row-level TTL.

-If no TTL is present at the column’s value, the table level TTL acts as the default value.
+If no TTL is present at the column’s value, the table-level TTL acts as the default value.

 Furthermore, YCQL distinguishes between rows created using `INSERT` and `UPDATE` statements.
-This difference as well the row-level TTL are tracked using a so-called liveness column, which is a special system column invisible to you.
-It is added for inserts, but not updates, making sure the row is present even if all non-primary key columns are deleted only in the case of inserts.
+This difference as well as the row-level TTL are tracked using a so-called liveness column, which is a special system column invisible to you.
+It is added for inserts, but not updates, ensuring that the row is present even if all non-primary key columns are deleted only in the case of inserts.

 ## Table-level TTL